5 Easy Reasons for a Pending Economic Slowdown

 The U.S. Bureau of Labor Statistics (BLS) publishes the unemployment rate.
 The BLS issues six different unemployment rates monthly.
 The official rate that the Fed uses is the so-called U-3.

 There is another index called the U-6.
 This index includes discouraged, underemployed, and marginally attached workers.
 Astute commentators believe this is a more accurate representation of unemployment.
-As of February 2025:
+As of February 2026:

-This rate stood at 8%.
+This rate stood at 7.9%.

-It was not long ago when disengaged employees engaged in “quite quitting.”
+It was not long ago when disengaged employees engaged in “quiet quitting.”
 These folks did not actually quit.
 They did the absolute minimum amount of work required.
 However, they still got their check each week via direct deposit.
 They were sitting on their assets chair and not working.
 Strike that, they were working.
 100% on their personal stuff.

 One potential labor challenge is in the agricultural industry and the trades.
 They both have a long history of having undocumented workers.
-This means there will be less workers in both the agricultural industry and the trades.
+This means there will be fewer workers in both the agricultural industry and the trades.

-The work- from- home-model (WFH) is also under strain.
+The work-from-home model (WFH) is also under strain.
 The WFH model was an outcome of the COVID-19 pandemic.
 Employers still needed to get the work done, so they helped employees get set up to WFH.

 Now that this version of the pandemic is behind us, employers want their employees back in the office.
 Employees are pushing back.
 Historically, the technology industry was the most accommodating with the WFH model.

-Jamie Dimon, Chairman and CEO of JPMorgan Chase & Co (JPM) has been vocal also.
+Jamie Dimon, Chairman and CEO of JPMorgan Chase & Co has been vocal also.
 He has upped the ante by telling employees to be in the office now five days a week, up from three.
 We will see where all of this goes.

 4)Inflation

 While it is good that the rate of inflation is declining, well, stuff is much more expensive now than it was in 2020.
-Since the beginning of 2020, the cumulative inflation has been 22.74%.
-Said differently, a dollar today buys 81.3% of what it did back then.
+Since the beginning of 2020, the cumulative inflation has been 25%.
+Said differently, a dollar today buys 80% of what it did back then.
 4)

 Ouch.